markmoxon/elite-universe-editor/README.md

 ![The Elite Universe Editor](https://www.bbcelite.com/images/github/elite-universe-editor-home-screen.png)

-This repository contains source code for the Elite Universe Editor on the BBC Master and the BBC Micro with a 6502 Second Processor.
+This repository contains source code for the Elite Universe Editor on the BBC Master, the BBC Micro with a 6502 Second Processor and the Commodore 64.

-The Elite Universe Editor allows you to create your own universes in classic BBC Micro Elite.
+The Elite Universe Editor allows you to create your own universes in classic BBC Micro and Commodore 64 Elite.
 For more information, see the [bbcelite.com website](https://www.bbcelite.com/hacks/elite_universe_editor.html).

 This repository contains the full source code for the Universe Editor, which you can build yourself on a modern computer.
 See below for more details on [browsing the source code](#browsing-the-source-in-an-ide) and [building the Elite Universe Editor from the source](#building-the-elite-universe-editor-from-the-source).